evanca/quick-portfolio/projects/embodied_sonification/embodied_sonification.md

 ## Embodied Sonification

-**Project description:** This project involved the development of Sonification and Auditory Display systems based on human-centred design principles derived from cognitive science studies.
-The research and development portions of the project were carried out in fulfilment of a PhD degree at the Department of Electronic and Electrical Engineering in Trinity College Dublin.
-Sonification is the representation of data with sound and Auditory Display is the use of audio to present information to a listener.
+**Project description:** Sonification is the representation of data with sound and Auditory Display is the use of audio to present information to a listener.
 In certain contexts and for certain types of data sound can be an effective means of representation and communication.
+This project involved the development of Sonification and Auditory Display systems based on human-centred design principles derived from embodied cognition an area of cognitive science that is critical to our understanding of meaning-making in cognition.
+The research and development portions of the project were carried out in fulfilment of a PhD degree at the Department of Electronic and Electrical Engineering in Trinity College Dublin under the supervision of Dr. Dermot Furlong.

 **Project Overview:**